getkyo/kyo/README.md

 ### Resources: Resource Safety

 The `Resources` effect handles the safe use of external resources like network connections, files, and any other resource that needs to be freed once the computation finalizes.
-It's a mechanism similar to ZIO's `Scope`.
+It serves as a mechanism similar to ZIO's `Scope`.

 ```scala
 import kyo.resources._